-Difference between Its vs It’s.
-The wrong use of “its” and “it’s” is one of the most common grammatical errors that is made by both native speakers and those who are learning English as a foreign language.
-However, this mistake usually occurs only because of carelessness when writing because the difference between it’s vs its is pretty simple.
+The wrong use of its vs. it’s is one of the most common grammatical errors that is made by both native speakers and those who are learning English as a foreign language.
+However, this mistake usually occurs only because of carelessness when writing because the difference between it’s and its is pretty simple.

 - ITS is a possessive determiner that is used when we say that something belongs to something.